Samantha Tucker | Hometown: Arvada, Colorado | Accountancy and Business Information Systems

 What is the best resource in Austin Hall?

-The study rooms reserved for College of Business students, the computer labs, and the constant events that take place (including having space for clubs to conduct their own events).
+The study rooms reserved for College of Business students, the computer labs, and the constant events that take place (including having space for student clubs to conduct their own events).

 What college experience was your most valued and what have you gained of value through this experience?